jhlumd/reduxtagram/README.md

 # Reduxtagram
-A simple Instagram clone with React / Redux
+An Instagram clone built with React/Redux